tinymce/tinymce-docs/migration-from-4x.md

 ContextForms are a generalisation of the `Insert Link` form that existed in the original `inlite` plugin from [TinyMCE 4.x]((https://www.tiny.cloud/docs/themes/inlite/#quicklink)).

-### Toolbar Menus

-* New toolbar buttons are added to the global settings object `editor.settings.menus` for reference.
-* Improved mouse and keyboard navigation.

 ## Plugins